What Is The Minimalist Pomodoro Technique and Why It Works The Best

 What Is the Benefit of The Pomodoro Technique?

-People tend to use all the time they have allotted for a task even when it can be completed in a fraction of that time.
-They tend to lean toward squandering the extra time with useless delays and distractions.
+People tend to use all the time they have allotted for a task, even when it can be completed in a fraction of that time.
+They tend to squander the extra time with useless delays and distractions.

-People usually will take all of the time allotted to complete a task.
-If people are given two weeks they will take two weeks.
-If they are given 3 days they will become more productive and complete the task in three days.
+People usually take all of the time allotted to complete a task.
+If people are given two weeks, they will take two weeks.
+If they are given three days, they will become more productive and complete the task.

 The 25-minute breaks are used to prevent burnout and fatigue and offer time for useless distractions if needed.
-I found I tended to wish for more time than the 25-minute intervals as opposed to me normally looking at the clock hoping the day would go by faster.
+I found I tended to wish for more time than the 25-minute intervals, unlike my habit of looking at the clock, hoping the day would go by faster.

 How To Use The Minimalist Pomodoro Technique

 I must admit, I thought I invented the Minimalist Pomodoro Technique.
-I instinctively found I tend to be more productive spending short bursts of time working on a task.
-Not a system but it is something I always noticed.
+I instinctively found that I tend to be more productive spending short bursts of time working on a task.
+Not a system, but it is something I always noticed.

 I tried the Pomodoro Technique and it was more effective than I thought it would be.
 The timer was the key for me.
 It added structure and helped me avoid squandering time and indulging in my usual favorite distractions.